convisoappsec/backstage-plugin-conviso/README.md

 1. Start your Backstage instance: `yarn dev` (or `yarn start`)
 2. Navigate to `http://localhost:3000/conviso` in your browser
-3. Configure your Conviso Platform integration (API key and company ID)
-4. Start importing your Backstage catalog entities!
+3. Start importing your Backstage catalog entities!

 ## Usage